-Recording into Reason 10 is quite straightforward as with most other recording software platforms.
-Though it looks a little bit different than some of the traditional software programs, Reason still makes recording audio pretty simple to accomplish.
+Recording into Reason 10 is quite straightforward, as with most other recording software platforms.
+Though it looks a little different from some traditional software programs, Reason still makes recording audio pretty simple to accomplish.

 Focusrite Audio Interface used in this tutorial is the Scarlett 2i2 (2nd Gen)